fabiomix/timebook/README.md

 # Timebook
-Simple Flask application for tracking how you spend your time, slightly inspired by Traggo - a tag-based time tracking tool.
+Simple web application for tracking how you spend your time, slightly inspired by Traggo - a tag-based time tracking tool.

 ![](.images/screenshot.png)